 Ho-ho-how to Keep Your Power Bill Low This Christmas

-Whatever Christmas means to you, there’s a pretty good chance you’ll be finding some goodies under the tree this year (if you managed to keep your name off of Santa’s Naughty List, that is).
-However, amongst the colourfully wrapped presents you may very well find something that wasn’t on your wishlist at all - a big, fat power bill.
+Whatever Christmas means to you, there’s a pretty good chance you’ll be finding some goodies under the tree this year.
+However, amongst the colourfully wrapped presents, you may very well find something that wasn’t on your wishlist at all - a big power bill.

 Yes, lighting up the Christmas tree, running air-con units and powering your shiny new electronics can all take their toll on your household’s energy consumption, which might have you seeing Rudolph-red when the time comes to pay your bill.
 Thankfully, you don’t have to be a total Grinch to keep your power bill low.
 Here are four easy ways you can get festively frugal and reduce your electricity consumption this Christmas: